Mansour: Why We Chose 1620 as the Year of ‘Our True Founding,’ not 1619

 A merchant vessel called the Mayflower was charted for them, but the London financiers made it clear that the Pilgrims weren’t going to be the only passengers.
 The investors insisted that a rag tag crew of non-religious settlers—who the Pilgrims referred to as “the Strangers”—were also coming along for the ride, and that would soon become a source of awkwardness.
 But that was the least of their worries, really.

 By the time the Mayflower left Plymouth, England, on September 6, 1620, with 102 passengers onboard, they were setting sail way too late in the year for a successful journey.
 Trans-Atlantic sea voyages were a frightening and often fatal endeavor.
-It was comparable to going to the Moon.
+It was comparable to going to the Moon or Mars.
 Even the best crossing was perilous, and that would be in springtime when the weather was more moderate.
 To set out in September meant they were arriving in winter … But wait, it got worse…

 After 65 days—and two deaths—at sea, the Mayflower made landfall on November 9, 1620.